jrwashburn/mina-payouts-data-provider/README.md

 ## apply k8s deployment

-Create secrets for db password and basic auth for ledgers upload
+Create secrets for db password and basic auth for ledgers upload.

+### database secrets
+There are three database specifications - read users for the mina archive database and the staking ledgers database, and a separate connection for the user that writes the staking ledgers to the database.
+It is assumed that each has a client certificate as well; if there is not a client certificate in place, change the *REQUIRE_SSL variables from "true" to "false" for each database connection. (e.g. LEGER_DB_QUERY_REQUIRE_SSL="false")

+The environment variable validation will not check for the presence of the certificate; the application will crash if ssl is set to true but no certificate is provided for any connection.

+`kubectl create secret generic block-db-query-password --from-literal BLOCK_DB_QUERY_PASSWORD=[Password]`
+`kubectl create secret generic block-db-query-certificate --from-literal BLOCK_DB_QUERY_CERTIFICATE=[CERTIFICATE]`
+`kubectl create secret generic leger-db-query-password --from-literal LEDGER_DB_QUERY_PASSWORD=[Password]`
+`kubectl create secret generic ledger-db-query-certificate --from-literal LEDGER_DB_QUERY_CERTIFICATE=[CERTIFICATE]`
-`kubectl create secret generic dbpassword --from-literal DB_PASSWORD=[Password]`
+`kubectl create secret generic leger-db-command-password --from-literal LEDGER_DB_COMMAND_PASSWORD=[Password]`
-`kubectl create secret generic sldbpassword --from-literal SLDB_PASSWORD=[Password]`
+`kubectl create secret generic ledger-db-command-certificate --from-literal LEDGER_DB_COMMAND_CERTIFICATE=[CERTIFICATE]`

+### upload user basic auth secret
+The staking-ledgers POST endpoint uses basic authentication to authenticate the user posting the ledger.
-`kubectl create secret generic ledgerapipassword --from-literal LEDGER_API_PASSWORD=[Password]`
+`kubectl create secret generic ledger-upload-password --from-literal LEDGER_UPLOAD_PASSWORD=[Password]`

+### deploy to k8s cluster
 Apply deployment
 `kubectl apply -f ./deploy/deployment.yaml`

 # Maintenance